Kaltsoon/data-management-and-databases/slides/12-database-transactions/database-transactions.md

 - ⚠️ If another transaction has a _write lock_ on the row, then T1 has to wait until the other transaction ends
 - If there is no write lock on the row, then T1 gets a read lock on the row
-- If the transaction isolation level is set to `READ COMMITTED`, then the read lock is _released immediately after the row is retrieved from the database_
+- If the transaction isolation level is set to `READ COMMITTED` (the default), then the read lock is _released immediately after the row is retrieved from the database_
 - If the transaction isolation level is set to `REPEATABLE READ` or `SERIALIZABLE`, then the read lock _is not released before the transaction ends_

 ---